microsoft/everyonecancode/day1/Application/README.md

 Today you will learn how to:

-- get started with Github Actions
+- get started with GitHub Actions
-- deploy the Milligram frontend to Github Pages
+- deploy the Milligram frontend to GitHub Pages
 - create a Python Web App on Azure
-- deploy the Milligram backend on Azure with Github Actions
+- deploy the Milligram backend on Azure with GitHub Actions

 ## Table Of Contents